Trevena talks: exclusive interview with the MLA for the North Island - Victoria News

 Claire Trevena, the Minister of Transportation and Infrastructure and MLA for the North Island, came in for an exclusive interview with the North Island Gazette on Feb.
-2, where she discussed topics ranging from Christy Clark, to BC Ferries, to the E&N corridor, and fish farms.
+2, where she discussed topics ranging from Christy Clark, to Highway 19, to the Port Alice pulp mill, to BC Ferries, to the opioid crisis, and fish farms.

 On Christy Clark: